In her new podcast, Secretary Hillary Clinton sits down for candid, in-depth, and sometimes hilarious conversations with people she finds fascinating

-As First Lady of the United States, from 1993 to 2001, Clinton championed health care for all Americans and led successful bipartisan efforts to improve the adoption and foster care systems, reduce teen pregnancy, and create the Children's Health Insurance Program.
-She traveled to more than 80 countries standing up for human rights, democracy, and civil society.
-Her speech in Beijing in 1995 – where she declared that "human rights are women's rights, and women's rights are human rights" – inspired women worldwide and helped galvanize a global movement for women’s rights and opportunities.
+As First Lady of the United States, from 1993 to 2001, Hillary Clinton championed health care for all Americans and led successful bipartisan efforts to improve the adoption and foster care systems, reduce teen pregnancy, and create the Children's Health Insurance Program.

 In 2000, Clinton made history as the first First Lady elected to the United States Senate, and the first woman elected to statewide office in New York.
 As Senator, she worked across party lines to expand economic opportunity and access to quality, affordable health care.
-After the terrorist attacks of September 11, 2001, she secured funding to rebuild New York and provide health care for first responders who risked their lives working at Ground Zero.
-She also championed the cause of our nation's military and fought for better health care and benefits for wounded service members, veterans, and members of the National Guard and Reserves.
-In 2006, Clinton was reelected to the Senate, winning 58 out of New York’s 62 counties.
+After September 11, 2001, she helped to rebuild New York and provide health care for first responders.

 In 2016, Clinton made history again by becoming the first woman nominated for president by a major U.S. political party.
-As the Democratic candidate for president, she campaigned on a vision of America that is “stronger together” and an agenda to make our economy work for everyone, not just those at the top.
-She won the national popular vote, earning the support of nearly 66 million Americans.
+As the Democratic candidate for president, she campaigned on a vision of America that is “stronger together” and an agenda to make our economy work for everyone, not just those at the top, earning the support of nearly 66 million Americans.